JanWilczek/wolf-sound-blog/_posts/2021-05-07-circular-vs-linear-convolution.md

 _Figure 11.
 Linear convolution result.
 Samples marked in red would also be correctly calculated by the circular convolution._

 ![]({{ page.images | absolute_url | append: "/circular_shift_marked.png" }}){: width="600" }
 _Figure 12.
 Circular convolution result.
-Samples marked in red correspond to linear convolution result in terms of index and amplitude._
+Samples marked in red correspond to the linear convolution result in terms of index and amplitude._

-To understand fully which samples in the circular convolution correspond to the correct samples of linear convolution we need to look at a concept broader than circular convolution: periodic convolution.
+To understand fully which samples in the circular convolution correspond to the correct samples of the linear convolution we need to look at a concept broader than circular convolution: periodic convolution.

 # Periodic Convolution

 Circular convolution is an example of *periodic convolution*&#8211;a convolution of two periodic sample sequences (with the same period) evaluated over only one period [1].
+It's formula is identical to the formula of the circular convolution (Equation 6), but we assume that its output is periodic.
 "But in our case $x$ and $h$ are not periodic!", you might say.
 Yes, they are not periodic, unless we compute their DFTs.
-DFT assumes the signal to be perodic and, thus, going into the DFT domain introduces the periodicity permanently.
+The DFT assumes the signal to be perodic and, thus, going into the DFT domain introduces the periodicity permanently.
 It does not have to be harmful; on the contrary, it can be quite useful.
 It just requires us to be extra cautious.

-Let's again compare linear convolution and periodic convolution.
-Given signals $x$ and (zero-padded) $h$, their periodic versions look as follows (black indicates samples stored in the vector, grey indicates implicit sample values)
+Let's compare the linear convolution and the periodic convolution.
+Given signals $x$ and (zero-padded) $h$, their periodic versions look as follows (black color indicates samples stored in the vector, grey color indicates implicit sample values)

 ![]({{ page.images | absolute_url | append: "/x_tilde_repeated.png" }}){: width="600" }
 _Figure 13.
 Signal $\tilde{x}$: periodic version of $x$._
 ![]({{ page.images | absolute_url | append: "/h_repeated.png" }}){: width="600" }
 _Figure 14.
 Signal $\tilde{h}$: periodic version of $h$._

-Let's compare the linear convolution of the original $\pmb{x}$ and $\pmb{h}$
+Let's compare the linear convolution of the original $x$ and $h$

 ![]({{ page.images | absolute_url | append: "/linear_convolution_full.png" }}){: width="600" }
 _Figure 15.
 Linear convolution of $x$ and $h$.
 Its length is 5._